epiverse-trace/.github/CONTRIBUTING.md

 - Make your changes, commit to git, and then create a PR by running `usethis::pr_push()`, and following the prompts in your browser.
 The title of your PR should briefly describe the change.
 The body of your PR should contain Fixes #issue-number.
 - For user-facing changes, add a bullet to the top of `NEWS.md` (i.e. just below the first header).
 Follow the style described in https://style.tidyverse.org/news.html.

+### What happens after submitting a pull request?

+PRs are reviewed by the team before they are merged.
+The review process begins after continuous integration checks, which can take some time.
+We do not expect contributors to familiarise themselves with all the automated checks in our GitHub actions, and are happy to support on this once a PR is made.

+However, for those who are interested in running local checks to accelerate the PR process, here is a summary of the main checks that are automatically performed and how they can be confirmed:

+- Load the package for Epiverse-customised versions of the checks: `remotes::install_github("epiverse-trace/etdev")`.

+- Run `testthat::test_package()` to check that package tests are still passing.

+- Run `lintr::lint_package()` to check for programmatic and stylistic errors in code.

+- Run `devtools::check()` to check overall package structure.

 ### Code style

 - New code should follow the tidyverse [style guide](https://style.tidyverse.org/news.html).
 You can use the [styler](https://cran.r-project.org/web/packages/styler/index.html) package to apply these styles, but please don't restyle code that has nothing to do with your PR.